pingcap/docs-cn/develop/dev-guide-sample-application-java-mybatis.md

 - `src/main/java/com/pingcap/model/Player.java`: The `Player` entity class.
 - `src/main/java/com/pingcap/model/PlayerMapper.java`: The interface of `PlayerMapper`.
 - `src/main/resources/mapper/PlayerMapper.xml`: The XML mapping of `Player`.
-Mybatis uses this configuration to automatically generate the implementation class of the `PlayerMapper` interface.
+MyBatis uses this configuration to automatically generate the implementation class of the `PlayerMapper` interface.

-The strategy for generating these files is written in `mybatis-generator.xml`, which is the configuration file for [Mybatis Generator](https://mybatis.org/generator/quickstart.html).
+The strategy for generating these files is written in `mybatis-generator.xml`, which is the configuration file for [MyBatis Generator](https://mybatis.org/generator/quickstart.html).
 There are comments in the following configuration file to describe how to use it.

 ```xml
 <!DOCTYPE generatorConfiguration PUBLIC